Telehealth and Remote Patient Monitoring Market Overview

 Cloud computing and mobile technologies have made telehealth solutions more accessible and cost-effective, especially for smaller clinics and rural providers.
 The focus on data-driven healthcare is driving the development of advanced software tools that use AI, predictive analytics, and machine learning for remote diagnostics, risk stratification, and personalized treatment planning.
 Regulatory support and subscription-based SaaS models have made telehealth software implementation and scaling easier.

-For instance, in January 2025, PMC360 launched an AI-powered Telemedicine + AI Platform in Southeast Nigeria to improve healthcare access in underserved communities.
+For instance, in January 2025, PMC360 launched an AI in Telemedicine + AI Platform in Southeast Nigeria to improve healthcare access in underserved communities.
 The platform combines AI-powered diagnostics, telehealth consultations, and smart appointment scheduling to enhance patient care and streamline healthcare delivery.
 It also includes a Health Education Hub to raise awareness of health issues.
 With thousands of consultations completed and trained healthcare professionals, PMC360 is bridging health equity gaps.

 Telehealth and Remote Patient Monitoring Market Geographical Analysis